aws-cloudformation/rain/README.md

-  logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack stackset    This command manipulates stack sets. watch       Display an updating view of a CloudFormation stack
+  logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack stackset    This command manipulates stack sets watch       Display an updating view of a CloudFormation stack

 Template commands: